|Archiving status||Not saved yet|

 Note that as of April, 2012, this download tool seems to have some bugs -- in my tests it failed to completely back up all of my conversations, for example.
 It's better than nothing but for now at least I don't trust that it is perfect.

-Former unofficial Backup tools
+Unofficial Backup tools

 - Facedown downloads photo albums from Facebook.
+Official distribution of the software has stopped.